Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

 \section{Numerical examples of pricing American-style de\-riv\-a\-tives}

-In this section we test the algorithm in Framework~\ref{algo:general} on several different examples of pricing American-style financial derivatives.

-In each of the examples below we employ the general approximation algorithm in Framework~\ref{algo:general} above in conjunction with the Adam optimiser (see Kingma \& Ba~\cite{KingmaBa2015}) with varying learning rates and with mini-batches (see Subsection~\ref{sec:setting} below for a precise description).
+In this section, we test the algorithm of Framework~\ref{algo:general} on several examples of pricing American-style financial derivatives.
+In each of the examples below, we employ the general approximation algorithm of Framework~\ref{algo:general} above in conjunction with the Adam optimiser (cf.\ Kingma \& Ba~\cite{KingmaBa2015}) with varying learning rates and with mini-batches (cf.\ Subsection~\ref{sec:setting} below for a precise description).